 |What is the IFO?

-You may wish to communicate your concerns to the IFO, using any of the contact addresses listed on this web site.
-However, do remember that the IFO can adjudicate formally only on those complaints which have already been dealt with by a governing body.
+You may wish to communicate your concerns to the IFO by post, phone or email, using any of the contact addresses given in the website.
+However, do remember that the IFO can adjudicate formally only on those complaints which have already been dealt with by a football body.

 All IFO Adjudication Reports are published in full on this website.
 The IFO will produce an Annual Report to the Minister for Sport and the Football Authorities.
 This report will be made publicly available.